-In nearly all tissues, adult stem cells play a critical role in maintaining and repairing damaged tissues and organs over the course of our life.
-The intestine, which is responsible for regulating nutrition levels, satiety and moving food through the digestive tract, is no different.
+In nearly all tissues, adult stem cells play a critical role in maintaining and repairing damaged tissues and organs over the course of our lives.
+The intestine, which is responsible for regulating nutrition levels, satiety, and moving food through the digestive tract, is no different.
 Cells in our intestines have high cell turnover rates and need to link the production of new cells with the loss of old cells to keep tissues healthy and functioning.
-When these mechanisms become corrupted or break down, serious consequences can occur, including compromised tissue function, overgrowth of cells and cancer.
+When these mechanisms become corrupted or break down, serious consequences can occur, including compromised tissue function, overgrowth of cells, and cancer.

 Why did you decide to join the CRI?

 In the past decade, it has been increasingly clear that the mechanisms uncovered in the fly gut by my lab and others are similar to those discovered by researchers studying the human intestine.
-The next logical next step is to replicate our work in humans, but making this shift comes with a number of obstacles.
+The next logical step is to replicate our work in humans, but making this shift comes with a number of obstacles.
 I knew if I wanted to incorporate studies on the human gut into the lab’s research focus, I needed to find a world-class institute like CRI to make the transition.
 The scientific environment here is robust, and each member is a leader in their field.
-The resources available at CRI are also cutting edge and readily available.
+The resources available in CRI are also cutting edge and readily available.
 I’m counting on the highly interactive nature of CRI to help to foster collaborations between my lab and the labs of others at the institute with expertise in human stem cell biology to facilitate our plans to translate our basic research programs into clinical treatments for patients.

 How do you expect your work will one day help patients?